 After scoring his last goal in the 1936 Stanley Cup Final, Primeau left the game, retiring at age 30 to focus on family and a successful concrete business.
 But he had coached throughout his playing days and it remained in his blood.

 Primeau began his coaching career while still an NHL player by taking the bench for the West Toronto Juniors in 1932, and then coached a Royal Canadian Air Force team which included Neil and Mac Colville, Alex Shibicky and Ken Reardon during World War II.

-After the war he switched to the junior ranks with the St. Michael’s Majors and captured two Memorial Cup championships.
+After the war he switched to coaching the junior ranks with the St. Michael’s Majors and captured two Memorial Cup championships in 1945 & 1947.
 Some of his notable protégés were Ed Sandford, Jimmy Thomson, Gus Mortson and Red Kelly.
-Kelly of course went on to become one of the top forwards in Maple Leaf history.
+Kelly of course went on to become one of the top forwards in Maple Leafs history.

 Back in the 1940s senior Hockey was often a high calibre of play.
 Even though they were amateur in practice, Many teams were of a quality of at least equal to today’s minor leagues.
 This quality attracted Primeau back to the senior ranks in 1947-48.
-By 1949-50 he was tasting national championship fame again as he guided the Toronto Marlboros (senior edition) to the 1949-50 Allan Cup.
+By 1949-50 he was tasting national championship fame again as he guided the senior Toronto Marlboros to the 1949-50 Allan Cup championship.

 Joe Primeau was inducted into the Hockey Hall of Fame in 1963.

 Joe Primeau was inducted into Canada's Sports Hall of Fame as an Athlete in 1975.